lenskikh/audioslicer/README.md

 https://ffmpeg.org/download.html
 2. Download the codec ffmpeg and edit path in your system It would be great if you could watch this video https://youtu.be/IECI72XEox0
-3. If you have a windows operating system, you can run audioslicer.exe, but be sure that the logo2.png file is present with the program
+3. If you have a windows operating system, you can download audioslicer.zip and unzip to the folder with the same name, and run audioslicer.exe Be sure that the logo2.png file is present with the program

 By default, it is sliced into 30-second chunks.
 The new version will allow you to specify the exact size.